cloudera-labs/envelope/README.md

 ### Examples

 Envelope includes example configurations to demonstrate what can be achieved and as a reference for building new Envelope pipelines.
-All of the examples source from Kafka and store in to Kudu, which in turn allows immediate user access to streaming data via fast Impala queries.
+All of the examples source from Kafka and store in to Kudu, which in turn allows immediate user access to streaming data via fast Apache Impala (incubating) queries.

 ##### FIX